Eyongtarh/Carweld/README.md

 One unfixed bug from HTMl which stating that I place a butting inside an ancnor element.
 This does not have any problem on page so its ignored.

+## Deployment

+This site is deployed to GitHub pages.
+Theprocedure is viz:
+-Go to GitHub repository and click on Settings.
+-At the left side, click on pages.
+-At the source section drop-down menu, select the Master Branch -At this point, click save, the page will be automatically refreshed.
+-A links will be available and indicate the successful deployment.
+-If not , refresh the page.

+### Credits

+I got some material from the Love running project, course conten, Wikipedia.

+### Content

+I used font awesome, Google fonts,

+### Media

+Favicon image is mine.
+Background images and images used within pages are from pixel.